namrata-kulkarni/gp/src/data/about.md

 # 04 MORE ABOUT ME

-When I'm not on Figma, you can catch me here on my Instagram [growup.urban]()
+When I'm not on Figma, you can catch me here on my [Instagram](https://www.instagram.com/plants.and.antiques/)